All Episodes

 Do you agree with me that it's a prerequisite for any American to even contemplate the idea of pursuing happiness?

-Horace Cooper is with us, legal commentator, co-chair of the Black Leadership Network Project 21, author of Put Y'all Back in Chains, how Biden policies harms uh blacks.
+Horace Cooper is with us, legal commentator, co-chair of the Black Leadership Network Project 21, author of Put Y'all Back in Chains, how Biden Policies Harms Blacks.

-Greg Jarrett at, you know, what well let's first talk about the history of the insurrection act and the president, you know, claiming that 50% of presidents have invoked it in the past and historically how it's been used, and at what point if cities, you know, go along with defund, dismantle no bail laws and send in the social workers and then I'm gonna keep people safe and secure.
+Well, let's first talk about the history of the Insurrection Act and the president, you know, claiming that 50% of presidents have invoked it in the past and historically how it's been used.

 I think they're historically ignorant.